hmeas/one-click-hugo-cms/site/content/listing/compact-studio.md

 ---
-title: Compact Studio
+title: 2 Bedroom 2 Bath
+type: 2_bed
-price: 1200
+price: 1995
-square_feet: 560
+square_feet: 1060
 active: true
-bedrooms: 0
+bedrooms: 2
-bathrooms: 1
+bathrooms: 2
+image: /img/home1.jpg
 ---
 What, what, ma?
 Hey not too early I sleep in Sunday's, hey McFly, you're shoe's untied, don't be so gullible, McFly.
 Why not?
 Indeed I will, roll em.
 I, Doctor Emmett Brown, am about to embark on an historic journey.
 What have I been thinking of, I almost forgot to bring some extra plutonium.
 How did I ever expect to get back, one pallet one trip I must be out of my mind.
 What is it Einy?
 Oh my god, they found me, I don't know how but they found me.
 Run for it, Marty.
 Say that again.